mobify/workshop--adaptivejs-site-1x/README.md

         return $('.category-listing');
     }
     ```
+7. Save and close the `category.js` view file in your editor.

-7. Open the file `category.dust` found in /adaptation/templates
+7. Navigate to the `adaptation/templates` directory and open the `category.dust` template file in an editor app.

-8. Override the `contentBlock` that was defined in `base.dust` by adding the following:
+    As you remember from the Overview of the Mobify bundle, the template file defines the layout of your page on mobile.
+Each template uses the content from its corresponding view.
+This is why the `category.js` and `category.dust` files have parallel names.

+8. In the `category.dust` template file, override the `contentBlock` key from its default in `base.dust`.
+Adding the following lines of code instead:

     ![Override the contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/XQKwUSv5WGo064c/Screen%20Shot%202015-01-16%20at%2012.15.59%20PM.png)

-    If you remember in the previous step, we said that the new view should extend the base view.
-This means that the category template will use all of the mark up from the base dust file.
-Which by default just displays the full contents of the desktop HTML.
+    As you remember from the Step 1 branch, the new view extends the base view.
+This means that the category template uses all of the mark up from the base dust file.
+By default, the base simply displays the full contents of the desktop HTML.

     ![Base template contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/Hehqa43UYdVBQxW/Screen%20Shot%202015-02-05%20at%201.41.56%20PM.png)

-    By overriding the contentBlock key, we can add our own markup that is specific to this new page.
+    When you override the `contentBlock` key, you can add your own markup that is specific to this new page.
 For more information, view our documentation on [view inheritance](https://cloud.mobify.com/docs/adaptivejs/adapting/views/#/view-inheritance/) and [block overrides](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet/#/block-overrides/).

-9. Within the contentBlock add the two keys defined in our view file
+9. In the `contentBlock` key, add the two keys that you defined in the corresponding view file:

     ```
     {<contentBlock}